Skip to main content

 SELECT * FROM tools;

 For backward compatibility, Mcpjungle still reads existing mcp.db files if they exist, but new databases are created as mcpjungle.db.
+If you start the server with --sqlite-db-path or SQLITE_DB_PATH, inspect that configured file path instead.

 PostgreSQL